 The Maiolica Room

-Few people venture in to the room dedicated to a compact collection of maiolica, maybe dissuaded by the old style glass display cases.
+Few people venture in to the room dedicated to a compact collection of maiolica, maybe dissuaded by the old style glass display cases that have, in fact, been updated since the above photo was taken.
 But this room is an excellent capsule of about 800 years of the history of the decorative arts, from the first more primitive shards found in Tuscany to some modern design pieces.
 In the 16th century, artists in Umbria in particular painted “historiated” plates and all sorts of shapes of dinnerware – the jury is out on if people actually ate off this stuff – which helped diffuse some of the major motifs of Roman art to households beyond the capital.

 A Wedding Ring